-This guide walks you through deploying and managing your own instance of Superglue for complete control over your data processing pipeline.
+This guide walks you through deploying and managing your own instance of superglue for complete control over your data processing pipeline.

 Prerequisites